microsoft/Application-Insights-Workbooks/Documentation/Groups/Groups.md

 ![group in reading mode](../Images/groups-view.png)

-When editing the workbook, you can see those 2 items are acutally inside a group item:
+When editing the workbook, you can see those 2 items are actually inside a group item:

 ![group in reading mode](../Images/groups-edit.png)